bennett-sh/fahren-lernen-dumper/README.md

 # Fahren Lernen Dumper

 Fahren Lernen Dumper is a command-line tool that downloads all available questions, translations, and media from the Fahren Lernen mobile app API.
+These questions are used in Germany’s current theoretical driving license test.

 ## Prerequisites